emilianvrd/Maneuvers/Archtype feats.md

 ### Duelist
 Across the world, students in martial academies practice with their blades to master one-on-one combat.
 The libraries of such schools hold deep troves of information detailing hundreds of combat techniques, battle stances, and honorable rules of engagement.
 Those who gain admission to such schools might train in formalized duels—and that's certainly the more genteel route to take.
 However, others assert that there's no better place to try out dueling techniques than in the life-and-death struggles common to an adventurer's life.

 While wielding a weapon in one hand and your other hand is free, you gain a +3 circumstance bonus to AC.
-Additionally, when an enemy hits you while gaining the bonus to AC, you can use your reaction to immediatly make a Melee Attack against the tiggering creature.
+Additionally, when an enemy hits you while gaining the bonus to AC, you can use your reaction to immediatly make a Melee Strike against the tiggering creature.
 You can use this reaction a number of times equal to your highest ability modifier.

 ### Familiar master
 You gain the service of a familiar, a spirit that takes an animal form you choose: bat, cat, crab, frog (toad), hawk, lizard, octopus, owl, poisonous snake, fish (quipper), rat, raven, sea horse, spider, or weasel.
 Appearing in an unoccupied space within range, the familiar has the statistics of the chosen form, though it is a celestial, fey, or fiend (your choice) instead of a beast.